Early Childhood Education (B.A.)

 Learn to work with children from birth to age 8 by majoring in early childhood education.
 In class, you’ll discover how children develop during their early years, which will help prepare you to educate them from birth to third grade.
 Our program emphasizes diverse experiences and populations with a focus on early literacy and early mathematical and scientific development.
 From the moment you step on campus, you'll gain field experience in numerous areas that will help you hone your teaching skills.
 In addition, University partnerships with several local school districts will give you necessary hands-on experience with different populations.
 Your classes will range from infant and toddler development to methods courses in major areas — such as literacy, math, science, language arts, social studies and curriculum.
 We encourage all our students to develop a global perspective by participating in cross-cultural experiences.

-- Our program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the National Association for the Education of Young Children (NAEYC).
+- The program is accredited by the Council for the Accreditation of Educator Preparation (CAEP), formerly NCATE, and the National Association for the Education of Young Children (NAEYC).

 - Before starting your student teaching, you'll have 91 hours more of additional field work than the state requires.

 - Our 72-day student teaching internship exceeds the state's certification requirements for student teaching by 12 days.

 - Our faculty are recognized experts in early childhood because of their teaching, research and service activities.

 - With a wide range of experiences and interests represented, our faculty present unique perspectives of the profession.

 Our goal is for you to develop and apply a home-school-community perspective with an appreciation of diverse family structures, customs and beliefs.
 We want you to understand child development and curricular applications for infants, toddlers, and preschool and primary child populations.